brainwane/HARK/Documentation/HARKmanual.md

 new general purpose tools for inclusion in one of the top-level modules.
-This might be a commonly known data analysis technique (e.g. a kernel density estimator) for HARK.utilities, an optimization method (local or global) for HARKestimation, an interpolation method for HARKinterpolation, etc. If you've found a technique useful in your own research and believe it could be of use to others on entirely different projects, then it probably belongs in HARK.
+This might be a commonly known data analysis technique (e.g. a kernel density estimator) for HARK.utilities, an optimization method (local or global) for HARKestimation, an interpolation method for HARK.interpolation, etc. If you've found a technique useful in your own research and believe it could be of use to others on entirely different projects, then it probably belongs in HARK.
 Likewise, if you read through a HARK module expecting to find a certain tool